softprops/rust-bin/README.md

 Simply click the `Use this template` button on this repository's GitHub page and follow the problems.

-Clone your new repository to your local computer and run the `./bootstrap.sh`.
+Clone your new repository to your local computer and run the `./bootstrap.sh` script.
 This will update some cargo placeholders that `cargo generate` would fill in for you.
 Commit these and push the changes to GitHub.

 > **⚠️ Note:**  You will likely also want to update the `README.md` file to reflect your new projects contents.